Attacker You!: Sequel

-New Attacker You (続・アタッカーYou　金メダルへの道, Zoku atakkā You- kin medaru e no michi) is a television series anime of 52 episodes, production Japanese and Chinese sequel of the famous Attacker You! realized after 24 years after the first airing.
+New Attacker You (続・アタッカーYou 金メダルへの道, Zoku atakkā You- kin medaru e no michi) is a television series anime of 52 episodes, production Japanese and Chinese sequel of the famous Attacker You! realized 24 years after the first airing.
 This second animated series was produced by Knack Productions in 2008 during the Beijing Olympics of the same year.
 The series, directed by Tomoharu Katsumata, first aired in China on the issuer Darian Cartoon and then distributed directly to DVD in Japan without a TV broadcast.

 The original series has two different dubbings: in Chinese for the country of China, and in Japanese for the country of Japan; for the latter, which features an entirely new cast from the classic series, the recordings of all characters' voices were done over at Aoni Production.
 New Attacker You was also broadcast on Hero TV in the Philippines.
 Outside of Asia, the series is not very well known.
 In 2011 it aired in Italy with the title Mila e Shiro - Il sogno continua, but received much criticism from the older fans of the 1984 original version of the cartoon.